Longview, TX Woman Says ‘Let’s Go Brandon’ Gifts aren’t Right for People of Faith

 I gotta say, this is one brave lady to post about both religion AND politics in a Longview, Texas social media group.
 But she did.
 And boy, did people respond.

-Recently, in an online social media group post and chat, a woman from Longview, TX posted her personal views on the viral nature of the "Let's Go Brandon" rant--particularly in light of the Christmas season.
+In an online social media group, a woman from Longview, TX posted her personal views on the "Let's Go Brandon" rant--particularly in light of the Christmas season.

-Unless you've been under a rock for the last few months, you're likely familiar with the "Let's Go Brandon" phrase that, due to a mis-hearing of a chant at a Nascar event, became the anthem cry for many of those who are staunchly opposed to the Biden Administration.
+Unless you've been under a rock for the past couple of years, you're likely familiar with the "Let's Go Brandon" phrase that, due to a mishearing of a chant at a Nascar event, became the anthem cry for many of those who are staunchly opposed to the Biden Administration.

 The phrase "Let's Go Brandon" became a veiled insult to President Joe Biden.

-And because it's what we do here, there has now been all kinds of merchandise created with the "LGB" chant painted, embroidered, or somehow applied to all manner of things--T-shirts, hats, koozies, you name it.
+Since then, over the last couple of years, there has been all kinds of merchandise created with the "LGB" chant painted, embroidered, or somehow applied to all manner of things--T-shirts, hats, koozies, you name it.